vanshaj18/vanshaj18.github.io/_pages/projects.md

 ---
 <div id="projects">
 <p>
-  <b> Currently working on Master's Thesis on constraining cosmological model with CMB as probe under the guidance
+  <b> Currently working on Master's Thesis on constraining cosmological model with CMB as probe with <a href="https://www.sheffield.ac.uk/maths/news/qa-dr-eleonora-di-valentino-cosmology"> Prof. Eleonora Di Valentino</a> of University of Sheffield as my supervisor and <a href="https://ph.iitr.ac.in/~PH/moumifph">Prof. Moumita Maiti </a> as co-supervisor.
-  of <a href="https://www.sheffield.ac.uk/maths/news/qa-dr-eleonora-di-valentino-cosmology"> Prof. Eleonora Di Valentino</a> of University of Sheffield. </b> </p>
+  </b> </p>

 <hr>
 <div>